boeglinw/LabTools3/README.md

 Version 1.1.1 includes 3D lego plot for histo2d.
 Note that at the moment surface and lego plots are only in linear scale possible.

+Version 1.1.2 non-linear fitting is now based on scipy.optimize.least_squares so parameter bounds can be used.